Aimans30/SIH-2025/README.md

 - User authentication and role-based access
 - Complaint submission with image upload and geolocation
+- **AI-powered image validation** using Google Gemini API
 - Automatic department routing based on complaint type
 - Status tracking and updates
 - Admin dashboard with filtering and statistics
 - Automatic escalation of pending complaints after 7 days
 - Mobile-responsive design

+## AI Image Validation

+The application uses Google's Gemini API to validate that uploaded images match the complaint type and description.
+This helps ensure that users submit relevant images and reduces the need for manual verification.

+- Images are validated against the complaint type and description
+- Users receive immediate feedback if their image doesn't match
+- Admins can be confident that images are relevant to the reported issues